veronicaguerrini/LiME/README.md

 ```
 ### Run

-We set *alpha*=16 and a threshold value *beta*=0.25 for the minimum similarity score.
 The three steps are accomplished by running:

-(1) ClusterLCP with input parameters name of the fasta file, total number of reads in *S*, total number of genomes in *S* and *alpha*;
+(1) ClusterLCP with input parameters: name of the fasta file, total number of reads in *S*, total number of genomes in *S*, *alpha* and number of threads;

-(2) ClusterBWT_DA with input parameters name of the fasta file, length of reads, and *beta*;
+(2) ClusterBWT_DA with input parameters: name of the fasta file, length of the reads, *beta* and number of threads;

-(3) Classify providing in input txt files obtained by running ClusterBWT, the total number of genomes in *S*, and name of the output file.

-Recall that in order to run ClusterLCP we need to have fileFasta.lcp and fileFasta.da computed, while to run ClusterBWT we need fileFasta.da and fileFasta.ebwt.
+Recall that in order to run ClusterLCP we need to have the two datastructures fileFasta.lcp and fileFasta.da computed, while to run ClusterBWT_DA we need only fileFasta.da if EBWT=0, both fileFasta.da and fileFasta.ebwt if EBWT=1.

+(3) Classify with input parameters: number of files, files obtained by running ClusterBWT_DA, total number of reads in *S*, total number of genomes in *S*, OutputFile, LineageFile, TaxRank and number of threads.

+OutputFile is the ','-separated file where the classification results will be stored according to the format:

+C/U/A/H,IdSeqRead,TaxID,maxSim

+where C=Classified, U=not classified, A=Ambiguous, H=classified at higher ranks (if HIGHER=1).

+LineageFile is a ';'-separated file where genome taxonomy information are stored according to the format:

+Seq_ID;Phylum_TaxID;Class_TaxID;Order_TaxID;Family_TaxID;Genus_TaxID;Species_TaxID.

+TaxRank is an integer in the range [1,6] that stands for any classification level between phylum(=1) and species(=6).

+Alternatively, one could run LightMetaEbwt_single.sh (for single read collections) or LightMetaEbwt_paired.sh (for paired-end read collections) that use default values *alpha*=16 and *beta*=0.25.

 ### Example